whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/basic-creation-tools-fusion-360.md

 - **New Component** - Creates a new component with the newly created body as part of that component.
 - [Join, Cut, Intersect Video Demo](https://youtu.be/iLr9d8Gp7Ls)

-Without any additional knowledge of Fusion 360, relatively complex and detailed forms can be made through the combination of new primitive shapes and the use of joining, cutting and intersecting.
+Without any additional knowledge of Fusion, relatively complex and detailed forms can be made through the combination of new primitive shapes and the use of joining, cutting and intersecting.
 It is not wrong to 3D model using only these tools, but once the idea goes beyond simple designs there are more efficient, easier, and better ways to create a 3D model.

 <!-- TODO make section about Sketching to 3D video Fusion -->